rham0917/MuCuteClient/README.md

 5. **Launch the App**: Once installed, you can find MuCuteClient in your app drawer.
 Tap to launch and enjoy!

+6. **Reccomended Requirements**
+   1GB Storage Available
+   Stable Minecraft APK (1.21.51)
+   Andriod 5
+   Once you reach these requirements, You can use MuCuteClient With Ease!

 **Note**: Ensure that you have sufficient storage space and that your device meets the minimum requirements for running the app.